w3c/specberus/README.md

 * `file`: A file system path to the content to check.
 * `document`: A DOM `Document` object to be checked.
 * `profile`: A profile object which defines the validation.
 Required.
 See below.
-* `events`: An event sink which supports the same interface as Node's `EventEmitter`.
+* `events`: An event sink which supports the same interface as Node.js's `EventEmitter`.
 Required.
 See below for the events that get generated.

 ### Emitting metadata about the document